seadowg/travel-guides/sf-guide.md

 ### Pi Bar (25th & Valencia)

 $3.14 slices and a great craft beer selection.
-This place is just indulgence at it's best.
+This place is just indulgence at its best.
 Get there between 3:14 and 6:28 pm for a pint and a slice for $6.28.
 I know right?

 ## Eat 'Murican Food